-Instructions for hosting and receiving one-on-one video conferences and screen sharing
+Instructions for hosting and receiving video conference calls and sharing your screen

 At Workstorm, we understand that some business is best conducted face-to-face.
 Whether it’s in a meeting, over lunch, or on the golf course, complex conversations can require the use of more than just typed or auditory words.
 Facial expressions, voice intonation, hand gestures, posture, even thoughtful breaks or pauses in a conversation can greatly impact how messages are sent and received by others.
 This, in turn, can impact a person’s perceptions, beliefs and response to a given conversation.

 But with busy schedules and geographically dispersed workforces, meeting face-to face isn’t always possible.
 With video calling and screen sharing, Workstorm users can have complex conversations efficiently and effectively when meeting face-to-face in person isn’t an option.

 There are two ways to start a video call on Workstrom.
 The first way is to click on Messages in the left menu, then click on an existing private or team conversation, or start a new conversation by clicking on the next to Private or Team.
 Next, click on the icon in the right menu of the conversation feed.

 Another way to start a video call is through Workspaces.

 If you have set up Workspaces, open the workspace that contains an existing private or team conversation with a member or team you wish to video conference.
 Next, click on the icon in the upper right corner of the conversation tile.